prokopevaleksey/MRSS2015/README.md

 # MRSS2015
-this is a messy code for Microsoft Research Summer School 2015 competition http://machinelearning2015.ru/en
+this is a code for Microsoft Research Summer School 2015 competition http://machinelearning2015.ru/en

 it basically performs meta-learning on anonimized datasets using naive bayes and random forest clasiffiers